CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/03-Onboard-Azure-Monitor-for-containers-with-Azure-Arc-enabled-Kubernetes-cluster.md

    ![](.././media/hyd31.png "azuremonitor")

 4. You will be able to see the insights data after 30-60 minutes.
-For now, you can continue with the next HOL and come back later to review the insights.

 5. In the Insights pane, refresh the page and filter the **Time range = Last 6 Hours (1)**.
 Click on **Cluster (2)** and review the insights.
 Now that your cluster is being monitored, you can watch the monitoring telemetry for the cluster, nodes and pods.